Concealed Weapon Permit

 The suspension of your Florida concealed weapon permit will last until you provide the Florida Department of Agriculture and Consumer Services, Division of Licensing (“the Division”) with proof in writing that you were acquitted of the criminal charges or that the disposition of the criminal charges does not impact your eligibility of licensure.

-If the disposition of the criminal charges does impact your eligibility for licensure under Florida Statute 790.0, then the Division of Licensing will issue an administrative complaint which may result in the revocation of your license.
+Suppose the disposition of the criminal charges impacts your licensure eligibility under Florida Statute 790.0.
+In that case, the Division of Licensing will issue an administrative complaint which may result in the revocation of your license.

-Additionally, the “notice of suspension” process also applies if the licensee is served with a domestic violence or repeat violence injunction or order of protection.
+The “notice of suspension” process also applies if the licensee is served with domestic violence, repeat violence injunction or order of protection.

 Formal or Informal Administrative Hearing to Contest Suspension